GrahamCHill/Projection/py_backend_logic/docs/MULTI_TENANCY.md

 # Multi-Tenancy Implementation

-This document provides information about the multi-tenancy system implemented in the CV Quality Scanner application.
+This document provides information about the multi-tenancy system implemented in the Projection application.

 ## Overview